rkronen/Brook90_R/README.md

 ![Output](https://github.com/rkronen/Brook90_R/blob/master/Documentation/Plot_Output/model_results.png)

-Figure: One year of model results for the Wernersbach catchment in Germany.
+Figure 1: One year of model results for the Wernersbach catchment in Germany.
 Data is included in the download.

 #### Content